error404notfound/making-embedded-systems-homework/homework_week_6/README.md

 ## Introduction

 Implementing a subsytem of the bigger sensory stone project.
+This version is physically larger than the eventual implementation.

 ## Application description
 ### Features